- About AFT CT

 Be sure to visit our website and check the “Calendar” at right for upcoming PD events and activities for PreK-12 certified teachers, paraprofessionals and school-related support personnel (PSRP), nurses and healthcare workers, higher education faculty, and public employees.

 K-3 Teachers Reading Survey

 Under the 2012 education "reform" law, Public Act 12-116, active K-3 teachers will begin taking a Foundations of Reading survey during the 2014-15 school year.
-Originally scheduled to begin September 15, 2014, the surveys have been delayed by the State Department of Education (SDE) established two survey administration windows for districts to choose from and adopted application protections and improvements.
+In response to joint efforts by AFT Connecticut and the CEA, the State Department of Education (SDE) established two survey administration windows for districts to choose from and adopted application protections and improvements.
 The first window begins in January of 2015 and the second begins in August.

 Click here for more information from SDE.